After the Rain (manga): Live-action film

 A live-action film adaptation of the manga was announced in November 2017.
 It stars Nana Komatsu as Akira Tachibana and Yo Oizumi as the manager Masami Kondo.
-The film is distributed by Toho and premiered on May 25, 2018.
+The film was distributed by Toho and premiered on May 25, 2018.

 Reception

 By April 2018, After the Rain had over two million copies in circulation.

 In 2018, alongside Kūbo Ibuki, After the Rain won the 63rd Shogakukan Manga Award in the general category.
 The manga was ranked fourth in the 2016 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook.
 In 2016, the manga was nominated for the ninth Manga Taishō Awards, and ranked seventh with 42 points.
 After the Rain ranked fourth on the "Nationwide Bookstore Employees' Recommended Comics" in 2016.